lvash/Ecological_Genomics/Online_Notebook.md

 * Compare basic genomes of healthy vs sick
 * Compare healthy subtidals and see if there are no differences, include in healthy group
 * Looking at microbiome at end and maybe through time

+### Potential Analyses:
+* crude subtraction
+* Fst approach
+* PCA/discriminate analysis

+## Next Steps:
+* As a group, write a one-page proposal following hand-out for essential information
+* List exact sample names
+* Due Monday February 8 (one per group)
+* MS Word, email to Steve and Melissa

+This Wednesday: Library prep types blitz to learn about how libraries are made and different types of data they produce; whole genome, RAD Seq, Amplicon sequences, GBS (no person has signed up)
+GBS: restriction enzymes - reduce representation across genome so you can focus sequencing efforts; pop gen differences

 ------ <div id='id-section6'/>
 ###Page 6: